-This leads us to the only other logical conclusion – that the value of the original £5,000 capital investment, was worth just that, £5,000… meaning that someone is somehow being ripped off in order to fabricate returns for the investor.
+This leads us to the logical conclusion – that the value of the original £5,000 capital investment, was actually worth just that, £5,000… meaning that someone somewhere is somehow being ripped off in order to fabricate returns for the investor.

 Here’s a nice easy to grasp summary of the capital debates (scroll down past the links at the top).